 As the Command window aids you with messages, the cursor gives you clues about what to do.
-Figure 2.5 earlier illustrates the various modes of the cursor, and it gives a brief description of the role of each mode.
+Earlier in this chapter, Figure 2.5 illustrates the various modes of the cursor, and it gives a brief description of the role of each mode.
 Take a moment to study this figure.